-As a safety feature, your vehicle has a release lever on the trunk latch so the trunk can be opened from inside.
+As a safety feature, your vehicle has a release lever on the trunk latch so the trunk can be opened from the inside.
 To open the trunk, push the release lever to the left.

 Parents should decide if their children should be shown how to use this feature.
+For more information about child safety, see page 26.

-LOCK - Press this button to lock both doors.
+LOCK - Press this button once to lock both doors.
 Some exterior lights will flash.
 When you push LOCK twice within 5 seconds, you will hear a beep to verify that the doors are locked.